DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture1.md

 Law of finance: The value of an asset is the present value of its expected future cashflows.

 There is really no other concept more important than present value.
 When we value derivative securities, we spend quite a bit of time constructing their future cashflows or payoffs and discounting them back to the present in order to calculate their price.
 Note that for some derivatives such as options, this involves some subtleties and mathematical complexities, and the law of finance becomes what is known as the risk-neutral approach to derivative security pricing.

 ### Arbitrage: Law of one price

 The other central technique used and assumption typically relied upon to price derivative securities is that of no arbitrage.
 A very common approach or technique used in derivative security valuation is to construct a portfolio of more basic securities (such as stocks, bank accounts, simple forwards and futures, etc) which replicates the derivative’s future cashflow structure or payoff.
 The assumption of no arbitrage leads to the:

-Law of one price: Securities or portfolios with the same future cashflow structure or payoff must have the same price.
+**Law of one price**: Securities or portfolios with the same future cashflow structure or payoff must have the same price.
 If the law of one price is violated, then an arbitrage opportunity exists in financial markets, which is assumed to be immediately exploited and traded away.
 But what do we precisely mean by the concept of arbitrage?

 > If you can set up two different portfolios that have the exact same payoff in the future, they must have the same price now or else as an arbitrage opportunity.

 An arbitrage opportunity can be defined in various equivalent ways, and the following two alternative definitions will suffice for this course:
 1. An arbitrage opportunity is a scenario that has no initial, upfront cashflow or exchange of money, no risk of future loss (negative cashflow), but a chance of a future profit (positive cashflow).
   - Keep investing at 0 cost with the possibility of a future profit.
 2. Alternatively, an arbitrage opportunity is a scenario of two different portfolios or financial securities having the same future cashflow structure or payoff, but different prices.
   - Long the cheap and short the expensive security/portfolio.

 Neither of these scenarios can last long in efficient financial markets.

-> current cashflows,
 > The other idea of arbitrage and arbitrage is a situation in which you have no upfront upfront payment.
 > You have no risk or loss of loss in the future, but you have a chance of a positive gain of making a profit.
 > That's an arbitrage, too.
 So I know in finance that you would you would have heard the definition definition of an arbitrage of trading simultaneously to different securities for a different price and immediately getting a profit.